‘What are the best books on grammar, punctuation, writing, speaking, pronunciation, and vocabulary I can refer to improve my English?’

 You don’t need a book on vocabulary aside from the specific case of preparing for an exam.
 However, remember that building vocabulary through crash methods is rarely sustainable and, moreover, vocabulary thus built typically evaporates as fast as you sponged it.

-You can build a strong vocabulary through regular reading, marking the words whose meaning or usage you aren’t sure of, and then referring to a dictionary.
+You can build a strong vocabulary through regular reading, preferably books & novels befitting your level, marking the words whose meaning or usage you aren’t sure of, and then referring to a dictionary.
 Go beyond meaning of the word if you want to make your vocabulary usable in speech and writing.
 Also browse the example sentences (in a dictionary) that follow the meaning.
 This method is far more sustainable and you build vocabulary at a steady pace learning through context (of the book you’re reading).

 Having said that, I looked at following four vocabulary books to understand their effectiveness in building vocabulary you can use in speech and writing: